hermonochy/Rescueland/README.md

 This ecosystem with its diverse genetic pool is acrucial basis for continued technological development, without which all artificial life would go into irreversible decline.
 Certainly, visitors from other planets find the aesthtics of creatures with hyperspectral bioluminecense fascinating in itself.
 Famed throughout the multiverse, afflent visitors are attracted from as far as Computerland.

 - [The Planet File](./The%20Planet%20File.md)
-holds key data on all major civilizations in and around the Rescueland Empire, notably population, atmospheric conditions, emblems, geography, military capabilities, political systems, multiversal status and general information, arranged by distance to Rescueland.
+holds key data on all major civilizations in and around the Rescueland Empire, notably population, atmospheric conditions, emblems, geography, military capabilities, political systems, multiversal status and other general information, arranged by distance to Rescueland.
 The planet file also introduces the multiversal factions.

 - [The Ship File](./The%20Ship%20File.md)
 provides insights into the design fundamentals of all major spacecraft utilized by planets with a technology level exceeding 10.